sowalks/BLE_Diss_Project_Docs/Starting Point.md

 What experiments should be used??

 - how did you do the simulations in the sensors, would it be feasible to recreate as an extension, or should we focus on simulations and extension is to carry out an experiment?
--
+-  Should evaluation evaluate the thign i've built (if so how), or would evaluation - i.e. distance error/etc and evaluation of best distance and stuff work
 - What is Professional Practice and Presentation, advice on meeting it?
-- How much should i knoow rn - what can i move to prep time- i.e. working out what things are wher
+- How much should i knoow rn - what can i move to prep time- i.e. working out how to do simulations, or what exactly the web server should feature
+- Can I have normal tags that are then marked as inhibitors in the cloud?
+-  At what level is the location and sampling done i.e.- decisions in accuracy - on apps or in the cloud?
+-  I am not sure about mark scheme